yoel-zeldes/yoel-zeldes.github.io/content/oov/oov.md

 examples, inject the OOV token, and train the model once again.
 This way, we enjoy both worlds!

+As was done in the previous approach, we also inject the OOV token to rare values - to avoid overfitting.

 To evaluate the new approach, we injected the OOV token to all of the examples and evaluated our offline metric (MSE).
 It improved by 15% compared to randomly injecting the OOV token before the model starts to train.